iriusrisk/startleft/README.md

 $ export IRIUS_SERVER=https://instance.iriusrisk.com
 $ export IRIUS_API_TOKEN=123-123-123-123-123
 ```
+The alternative is to include those values as command-line parameters `--irius-server` and `--api-token`, respectively.

-For help, just run startleft without any arguments.
+For help, just run `startleft without any arguments.

 ```
 $ startleft